Concise

 7.1.
 If Architecture North Ltd has not been appointed for this scope of work, administration costs will be charged to undertake this scope of work.

 7.2.
-The Client shall engage the services of the Architect/Consultant to provide the architectural services for RIBA Work Stage 0 as set out within the Project Acceptance Document.
+The Client shall engage the services of the Architecture North Ltd to provide the architectural services for RIBA Work Stage 0 as set out within the Project Acceptance Document.

 7.3.
-The Architect/Consultant shall provide the following services for RIBA Work Stage 0:
+The Architecture North Ltd shall provide the following services for RIBA Work Stage 0:

 (a).
 Consult with the client to establish the project brief.

 (b).
-The Client shall inform the Architect/Consultant of their project budget.
+The Client shall inform the Architecture North Ltd of their project budget.

 (c).
 Conduct a feasibility study which is undertaken at your project quotation stage, to assess the viability of your project.